Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What is nonprofit accounting?

-Nonprofit accounting is a system of financial management, recordkeeping and reporting for not-for-profit groups.
-Nonprofits are organizations that:
+Nonprofit accounting is a system of financial management, recordkeeping and reporting designed specifically for not-for-profit organizations.
+These organizations:

-Nonprofit accounting uses specific language and designations to note funded activities and create reports to show donors how their money is being used.
-Under FASB Accounting Standards Update (ASU) 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities, organizations must classify net assets into two primary categories:
+Nonprofit accounting uses specific language and designations to track funded activities and show donors how their money is being used.
+Under FASB Accounting Standards Update (ASU) 2016-14 (Topic 958), organizations must classify net assets into two primary categories:

 TipBottom line